Renien/cloud-datasync/README.md

 The cloud-datasync tool currently supports to copy data to GCP/AWS cloud data storage from any local linux/mac machines.
 These are new features I have planned for the tool,
 -	Using ‘distcp’ command effectively copy the data from local HDFS cluster to any cloud service
 -	Automatically generate Azkaban job flow and schedule the data copy jobs in Azkaban servers.
-We can use [Azkaban Python Package](https://pypi.python.org/pypi/azkaban/0.6.43) to implement the this feature.
+We can use [Azkaban Python Package](https://pypi.python.org/pypi/azkaban/0.6.43) to implement this feature.

 If you want to share any new features/issues, feel free to open an issue in the GitHub repository.